Cristiano Ronaldo wins FIFA best player award for 4th time

 After most of the Brazilian team died in a plane crash flying to the match, Atletico Nacional asked the South American soccer confederation to present the title and trophy to Chapecoense.

-- Nepal climbs six positions up in FIFA ranking, tops Bhutan
+- Nepal climbs two positions up in FIFA ranking

 Dr Hemant R Ojha